nosilver4u/ewww-image-optimizer/readme.txt

 * fixed: compression levels reset for API users on multisite after toggling single-site override on and off
 * fixed: media library items with non-local images rewritten incorrectly by ExactDN
 * fixed: restoring images throws errors on PHP 7.1
+* fixed: has_cap with invalid argument not recognizing utf8-mb4 v5.2

 = 4.0.4 =
 * fixed: ExactDN domain validation failing on length check for some domains